sjanulonoks/provision/examples/pkt-demo/README.txt

 -----------------------------------

-You will need to perform the following FOUR EASY STEPS  in preparation to using this demo pkt-demo process.
+You will need to perform the following FOUR EASY STEPS  in preparation to using this pkt-demo process.
 Details for each step are below.

   1. GIT CLONE
     - get the pkt-demo code from the github repo